pycll/computationalphysics_N2015301020174/Examination/README.md

 Using Python, we get:

+![image]

 We can get that in our proper time the pilot will never get into the Radius because it will take infinite time.
-But the pilot himself will soon found he get into the Radius.
+But the pilot himself will soon found he get inside the Radius.

-假设在真空中，T为零，则有：

-如果假设引起弯曲的物体具有球对称，电荷量和角动量为0，那么可以解得该时空线元的表达式（该时空的度规）：

-对于有质量的粒子，走的是类时侧底线，此时有：
-联立以上各式，可以得到类时粒子的运动方程为：
+## 结论
+As the simplest exact solution of Einstein Equation, the Schwarzshild solution remain its simple quantities from GR that differ from Newtonian gravitation theory, yet can show us a lot of unique effects that in Newton's theory that is never possible.

+## 致谢
+感谢刘祥干学长提供的范例。
+Reference Book：
+Robert Wald.
+General Relativity
+Moshe Carmeli.
+Classical Fields:General Relativity and Gauge Theory